Home

 After years of trial and error, and discussions with other carpenters, we have decided upon the following procedures for framing window rough openings.
 The following steps are the best way we've found to increase efficiency and reduce the chance of errors.

-Framing a Window R. O.
+Framing a Window Rough Opening

 Nail king studs to header.